“It all ends in tears anyway.” [Jack Kerouac]

-There are several different naive approaches circulating around which try to round values preserving their rounded sum:
+There are several different naïve approaches circulating around which try to round values preserving their rounded sum:

-- (worst) Round all values but the last one and replace the last one by the rounded original sum minus the sum of the previously rounded values (i.e. aggregate all rounding errors in the last summand).
+- (worst) Round all values but the last one and replace the last one by the rounded original sum minus the sum of the previously rounded values (i.e. aggregate all rounding errors in the last summand):

-Let us compare these approaches with RoundToSum.
+Let us compare these approaches to RoundToSum.

 [This example is included in the download file at RoundToSum.]

-We create 40 random numbers (RAND() * 1000) and compare as follows:
+We create 40 random numbers RAND() * 1000 and compare as follows: